KSP-KOS/KSLib/doc/lib_exec.md

 This library is a powerful tool for unhardcoding program's behavior.
 As far as I know it works fine in all possible special cases.

+#### WARNING:
+  * this library can fail if there is insufficient free space on the local volume.

 ### execute

 args: